 An example of SAR image analysis by AI is the detection of landslide caused by the 2020 heavy rainfall in Kumamoto.
 It is more difficult to distinguish the actual landslide from an optical image.
 AI analysis was able to detect landslide areas that were also identified by skilled engineers.

-Immediately after a natural disaster, such as earthquakes, tsunamis, and heavy rainfall, it is crucial to assess the situation in a short period of time for rescue and countermeasures.
+Immediately after a natural hazard, such as earthquakes, tsunamis, and heavy rainfall, it is crucial to assess the situation in a short period of time for rescue and countermeasures.
 AI analysis from optical and SAR satellite images is an important tool that can meet this need.

-Satellite images and AI analysis can assist governments in making quick decisions after natural disasters, including the identification of houses that have collapsed after earthquakes, assessment of damages to houses due to fires, and detection of flooded areas due to tsunamis.
+Satellite images and AI analysis can assist governments in making quick decisions after natural hazards, including the identification of houses that have collapsed after earthquakes, assessment of damages to houses due to fires, and detection of flooded areas due to tsunamis.

-A common issue in various types of natural disasters is the disposal of waste, such as dirt, sand, and collapsed infrastructure.
+A common issue in various types of natural hazards is the disposal of waste, such as dirt, sand, and collapsed infrastructure.
 Since the treatment of disaster waste is a heavy burden on the impacted area, the cooperation of central governments and the surrounding local governments is crucial for recovery.
 Estimating the amount of disaster waste by understanding the number and location of buildings that have been destroyed will aid governments and municipalities in reconstruction and waste disposal efforts.
-The ability of AI and satellite images to rapidly obtain information on objects and their locations allows for faster and efficient responses to natural disasters.
+The ability of AI and satellite images to rapidly obtain information on objects and their locations allows for faster and efficient responses to natural hazards.

 A. Fujita, et al. 2017.
 Damage Detection from Aerial Images via Convolutional Neural Networks.
 IAPR International Conference on Machine Vision Applications.
 Japan.